 Figure 2: Google Earth image of the proposed property (indicated by the red polygon).
-The approximate location of the overhead powerline servitude is indicated by the purple polygon.

 2. NEED AND DESIRABILITY

 In terms of the National Environmental Management Act, as amended, EIA 2014 regulations the Scoping/EIA report must provide a description of the need and desirability of the proposed activity.
 The consideration of "need and desirability" in EIA decision-making requires the consideration of the strategic context of the development proposal along with the broader societal needs and the public interest.